American Airlines entering critical period in restructuring

-(Reuters) - As American Airlines’ board meets next week, expectations are high that it will give more concrete shape to the airline’s plans to either merge with US Airways LCC.N or stay independent.
+Jan 4 (Reuters) - As American Airlines’ board meets next week, expectations are high that it will give more concrete shape to the airline’s plans to either merge with US Airways or stay independent.

 But the people close to the talks told Reuters they do not expect the AMR board to formally choose one option over the other next week, as detailed terms of a deal, such as price and the new management team, have yet to be hammered out.
 There are currently no plans for an announcement after the meeting.